GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 The present study introduces an alternative formulation for the cost function #cost.
 This _analytical cost_ #analytical-cost is a closed-form formula that directly maps a state $s in cal(S)$ to its normalized cost.
 It was initially used to validate the concept of a navigation task parametrized by an eventually directional cost map.
-It also allows for comparing the training dynamics in this sanitized environment to those in the main #wer-cost\-based environment.
+It also allows for comparing the training dynamics in this sanitized environment to those in the main #wer-cost;-based environment.
 //The adopted proxy for the #acr("WER") is defined as:
 Our previous observations of real #acr("WER") maps motivate this formulation.
 The analytical cost is defined over the state space $cal(S)$ as: